sweco-sejuva/sejuva_FME_vm/README.md

 172.31.16.0/20
 172.31.32.0/20

 Make sure to Enable auto-assign public IPv4 address for each subnet.
 Right click on the subnet to enable public ip addresses.

+Go to Internet Gateways.
+Create internet gateway, give it a good name like Training Machines, then attach the new Internet Gateway to your VPC.

 ## Edit default security group for the VPC
 Edit the default security group for the VPC with the following ports open: